TanjaKec/saws/content/courses/example/example2.md

 *	`dplyr`’s key data manipulation verbs: select, mutate, filter, arrange and summarise/summarize
 *	To aggregate data by groups
 *	To chain data manipulation operations using the pipe operator
+* To create summary statistics for a dataset

 ## Unit 6